philcoder/poc_movie_recommendation/README.md

 CTRL+C for stop executing
 ```

-##### How to Deploy all services
+### How to Deploy all services
-PS: Go inside clone folder '../poc_movie_recommendations' and execute follows commands as you wish.
+Go inside clone folder '../poc_movie_recommendations' and execute follows commands as you wish.
 -------

 For startup all services